-applicant must provide the Town of Canandaigua Development Office with documentation that visual impacts were minimized to the greatest extent possible as part of the site plan review process and shall demonstrate that each of the following criteria were complied with to the greatest extent possible:
+(a) Buildings and lots shall be laid out to reduce the visual impact of all development.
+The applicant must provide the Town of Canandaigua Development Office with documentation that visual impacts were minimized to the maximum extent practicable as part of the site plan review process and shall demonstrate that each of the following criteria were complied with to the greatest extent possible:

-- [1] Buildings shall be designed to conform to the contours of the site.
-Design measures that may be employed include, but are not limited to: - Varying floor elevations and heights of buildings; - Breaking roof forms and rooflines into a series of smaller components to reflect the irregular forms of the surrounding topography; - c.
-Sloping the roof in the direction and general angle of the natural slope; and - d.
-Modulating building walls to avoid a single monolithic shape and/or to reduce the visual scale of buildings. - e.
-No residential structures shall be greater than 35 feet in height, measured at the uphill side of the grade. - Large unbroken expanses of similar colored or similar textured walls or foundations should be avoided.
-The use of natural materials and plantings to shield foundations is recommended. - [2] The applicant shall consider building colors that will minimize visual impacts to the greatest extent possible Specific measures to achieve this objective are: - a.
-Colors shall be muted and "earth tone" representative of those found in the surrounding environment; - b.
-No reflective finishes (e.g., unpainted or shiny metallic surfaces) shall be used on exterior surface including but not limited to the roofs, projections above roofs, retaining walls, doors, trim, fences, pipes or outside equipment; - Restrict siding types to painted or stained wood, timber, log, stone masonry, stucco, or non-reflective and unpainted vinyl;
+- [1] Buildings shall be designed to conform to the contours of the site. - [2] Large unbroken expanses of similar colored or similar textured walls or foundations should be avoided.
+The use of natural materials and plantings to shield foundations is recommended. - [3] The applicant shall consider building colors that will minimize visual impacts to the greatest extent possible Specific measures to achieve this objective are: - a.
+Colors shall be muted and "earth tone" representative of those found in the surrounding environment; - No reflective finishes (e.g., unpainted or shiny metallic surfaces) shall be used on exterior surface including but not limited to the roofs, projections above roofs, retaining walls, doors, trim, fences, pipes or outside equipment; - c.
+Restrict siding types to painted or stained wood, timber, log, stone masonry, stucco, or non-reflective and unpainted vinyl;